Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

     [
         {
-            "path-host": "/tmp/someIPSocket",   // Path to the file in host's file-system "path-container": "someIPSocket",   // Sub-path of the mount point in the container "create-symlink": true, // specifies whether a symbolic link should to be created so that the file is available in the container under the same path is in the host.
+            "path-host": "/tmp/someIPSocket",   // Path to the file in host's file-system "path-container": "/tmp/someIPSocket",   // Absolute path to the mount point in the container "read-only": false,  // if true, the file is accessible in read-only mode in the container }
-            "read-only": false,  // if true, the file is accessible in read-only mode in the container "env-var-name": "SOMEIP_SOCKET_PATH", // name of a environment variable to be set "env-var-prefix": "some-path-prefix", // define a prefix for the path set in the environment variable defined by "env-var-name"
-            "env-var-suffix": "some-path-suffix", // define a suffix for the path set in the environment variable defined by "env-var-name"
-        }
     ]

 Network gateway
 ===============

 The Network Gateway is used to setup network connection and configure which traffic is allowed and not.

 ID
 --